ClarifiedSecurity/catapult/docs/20-how-to-use.md

 ### ctp host deploy-until-configuration

-Deploys the machine, stops the play after os_configuration role and creates a snapshot.
+Deploys the machine, stops the play after os_configuration in the [deployment tree](https://clarifiedsecurity.github.io/catapult-docs/catapult/00-overview.html) and creates a snapshot.
 This is a useful command if you want to create a snapshot of the VM after the OS is installed and configured.
 You can then use the snapshot to speed up the deployment/development process.
 You can deploy multiple machines that depend on each other in parallel and use the `ctp host deploy-from-configuration` to configure them in the correct order afterwards.

 _Example usage:_